MicrosoftDocs/windows-insider/wip/check-flighting-status.md

 ---
-title: How you can tell if you're flighting
+title: Checking if you're flighting
-description: Ways to check if your device is on an Insider Preview build
+description: How to tell if your device is on an Insider Preview build
 author: bleblanc
 manager: dougkim
 ms.tgt_pltfrm: na